 Is the profession as cool as it seems superficially?
 No amount excitement for the field can compensate for the dreadfulness if the job is awful.
 You might think that law is interesting but most lawyers aren’t arguing in courts, they are reading and finalising contracts, and doing paperwork—lots and lots of it.
 You’ll have a little practical clue about any profession until you start working.

-For what’s it worth, assume that it isn’t going to be great because most jobs aren’t designed for the personal fulfillment that can make people happy.
+For what’s it worth, assume that it isn’t going to be great because most jobs aren’t designed for the personal fulfilment that can make people happy.

 Can you cope with the stress of not being able to pay the bills?
 Some careers pay good, some less so, and some are terrible at it.
 You can feel strongly for your ambition, but unfortunately, that has no bearing on how decent it’ll pay.
 It becomes wearing to struggle to pay the next month’s rent.